German Shepherd Rescue of Sacramento Valley

 "Rufus", a 9-yr old male GSD living at GSRSV's rescue facility since 2006, was diagnosed with bone cancer on 10-2-07.
 Other than some soreness in his left rear leg with the cancer, Rufus was still very healthy.
 However, I knew Rufus would benefit from a home where he would receive more one-on-one attention than I could provide him.

 Though the odds of anyone adopting a 9-yr old dog with possibly terminal cancer were slim, I ran a special adoption appeal for Rufus.
 Bob Warner, from rural Plumas County, responded to the appeal, met Rufus on Dec.
-21, and adopted him on Jan.
-9. On top of that, he gave a donation to GSRSV!
-Yes, there are big-hearted people out there.
-Thanks, Bob!
+21, 2007, and adopted him on Jan 9, 2010.
+On top of that, he gave a donation to GSRSV!

 Click for larger image.